-If it's helpful, you can also watch the video faster by selecting 1.25 - 2.0x speed by clicking "Watch on YouTube" then selecting the setting tab and selecting a faster playback speed.
+If it's helpful, you can also watch this video faster by selecting 1.25 - 2.0x speed by clicking "Watch on YouTube" then selecting the setting tab and selecting a faster playback speed.

 Two types of bankruptcies are most common to the consumer: Chapter 7 and Chapter 13 bankruptcy.
 Chapter 13 Bankruptcy, also referred to as the wage earners bankruptcy offers debt adjustments for those with regular incomes.
 Many people consider a Chapter 13 Bankruptcy because they do not qualify for a Chapter 7 Bankruptcy.
 Sometimes, consumers have too many assets that would not be covered by bankruptcy exemptions.

 The Chapter 13 Bankruptcy IRS code might be a vital tool for individuals that have debt that is unmanageable and have assets that exceed federal and/or state bankruptcy exemptions or do not qualify for a Chapter 7 bankruptcy.
 The Chapter 13 bankruptcy also may allow you to protect your property from foreclosure.